SABS-R3/software-engineering-day3/_episodes/12-community-practices.md

 > For a maximum of three minutes, for each of the three things you found (i.e. a minute each), report back the following:
 >
 > 1. A few sentences description of what you've found
-> 2. A few sentences on how this benefits users of developers of the software {: .challenge}
+> 2. A few sentences on how this benefits users or developers of the software {: .challenge}

 {% include links.md %}